 An emotional Gates quipped that he "should have known the president was getting pretty good at this covert ops stuff," an apparent reference to last month's secret raid in Pakistan that killed terrorist leader Osama bin Laden.

-Gates served under eight presidents and is the only person to hold the job under two presidents from different parties: Republican George W. Bush and Democrat Obama.
+Gates is the only person to hold the job under two presidents from different parties: Republican George W. Bush and Democrat Obama.
 He thanked both men Thursday.

 "Bob Gates made it his mission to make sure this department is serving our troops in the field as well as it serves us," the president said of the man he called a humble American patriot, a man of common sense and decency, and one of the nation's finest public servants.